XiongPengNUS/rsome/README.md

     Objective: 22.4

-The example above shows that RSOME models can be formulated via straightforward and highly readable algebraic expressions, and the formulated model can be transformed into a standard form, which is then solved by the Gurobi (or MOSEK) solver.
+The example above shows that RSOME models can be formulated via straightforward and highly readable algebraic expressions, and the reformulation can be transformed into a standard form, which is then solved by the Gurobi (or MOSEK) solver.
 The basic information of the standard form can be retrieved by calling the <code>do_math()</code> method of the RSOME model object.

 ```python